citomni/docs/concepts/architecture.md

 	- Returns true if any of the given service ids exist.

 - `$app->hasPackage('vendor/package')`
-	- Returns true if the resolved service map or route map references classes from that package.
+	- Returns true if the resolved service map or dispatch maps reference classes from that package.

 - `$app->hasNamespace('\Vendor\Package\')`
-	- Returns true if the resolved service map or route map references classes under that namespace prefix.
+	- Returns true if the resolved service map or dispatch maps reference classes under that namespace prefix.

+## HTTP Boot Sequence

+The canonical HTTP boot sequence is.

+1. `public/index.php` defines runtime constants and loads Composer autoload.
+2. `\CitOmni\Http\Kernel::run(__DIR__)` starts the HTTP runtime.
+3. `Kernel::run()` starts output buffering and calls `Kernel::boot()`.
+4. `Kernel::boot()` resolves app root, config directory, and public path from the entry path.
+5. `new App($configDir, Mode::HTTP)` loads cfg, routes, and services from cache or builds them live.
+6. `errorHandler->install()` registers global error handling.
+7. `Runtime::configure($app->cfg)` applies process-global runtime settings.
+8. The HTTP kernel asserts PHP intl / Locale availability.
+9. The HTTP kernel defines `CITOMNI_PUBLIC_ROOT_URL` when it is not already defined.
+10. Trusted proxies are applied to the request service when configured.
+11. `maintenance->guard()` runs.
+12. `router->run()` dispatches the request to the matched controller action.

+Notes:
+- `App::__construct()` builds application state, but does not apply process-global runtime settings.
+- Public root URL resolution is HTTP-kernel-owned.
+- Maintenance guard and router dispatch happen after boot is complete.

 ## Caching Strategy
 CitOmni uses explicit caches when they yield measurable benefits.

 - Configuration cache.
-- Route cache.
+- Route cache for HTTP mode.
+- Command cache for CLI mode.
 - Service map cache.

 Caches are precompiled into PHP files and can be warmed atomically.